riptl/ytpriv/README.md

 The metadata of each video will be uploaded to a central [Mongo](https://www.mongodb.com/) database afterwards.

+While the job queue and DB are central, you can run as many workers as you want!
+Tested scaling up to ~2k video visits per second.

 The process basically consists of three steps and gets repeated possibly forever:
  1. Get a random video page from the job queue.
  2. Visit the video page, and extract info (title, description, etc.)